jhnferraris/ph-earthquake-notifier/README.md

 # Concept

 As of this development Philippines is preparing for "The Big One".
-Earthquakes with magnitude ranging from 2.8 to 3.8 are being experienced in the past months of the 2 years, no quick information is being sent to its citizens.
+Whenever earthquakes happen, no quick information is being sent to its citizens.

 This simple node applications aims to solve this problem.
 This parses the [earthquake bulletin](http://www.phivolcs.dost.gov.ph/html/update_SOEPD/EQLatest.html) of PHILVOCS and notifies registered phone numbers that an earthquake has struck from a specific area.
 Magnitude thresholds can be set in your application's environment variables.